xarmar/conference-track-management/ThoughtProcess.md

 **Morning Update**

 So I was having some trouble with my unit test for buildTrackList() method, it was not returning the array length I wanted.
 After about an hour of looking at my code I realize I had forgotten to replace the old code inside the if statetement with the method placeTalk().
-Now the unit test that tests for array length is passing.
+Now the unit test that test for array length is passing.

 However, I still need to test for other things like startTimes of Talks and networking Event start times.